simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/nn_rl_training_workflow.md

+## latest workflow
+1. create puzzle
+    option 1: Use existing puzzle
+    option 2: Create new puzzle from Geogebra file and existing UI for adding moves
+    option 3: Use `src/puzzles/cuboid_generator.py` to generate any non-shapeshifting cuboid puzzle with its moves
+2. calculate symmetries using `src/algorithm_generation/find_puzzle_symmetries.py`
+   Running this file will prompt for the puzzle name, then calculate the symmetries for the puzzle.
+Follow the prompts to save the puzzle.
+3. generate and save algorithms using `src/algorithm_generation/algorithm_generation_CLI.py`
+   1. *run `algorithm_generation_CLI.py`* the CLI will prompt for the puzzle name
+   2. *the program will automatically generate algorithms capable of solving the puzzle without using base moves*
+   3. *export generated algorithms to a new version of the puzzle using the CLI of the program (command `exit`, then follow the prompts)*

+## old workflow
 1. create puzzle
     option 1: Use existing puzzle
     option 2: Create new puzzle from Geogebra file and existing UI for adding moves